Estimation of integrated volatility of volatility with applications to goodness-of-fit testing: Introduction

-As a first result on model validation in this whole framework we give an example on goodness-of-fit testing, but our method is by no means limited to it.
-Related procedures can be used to test e.g. whether a Brownian component or jumps are present in the volatility process and what in general the structure of the jump part is.
-Such problems have been solved for the price process $X$ in recent years (see \cite{JP} for an overview), and in principle the methods are all based on the estimation of plain integrated volatility $\int_0^t \sigma_s^2 ds$ and further quantities.
-Using our main results, they can be translated to the stochastic volatility case by using integrated volatility of volatility instead.
-See the conclusions in Section \ref{conc} for some hints on further research.
+As a first approach to model validation in this framework, we give a brief idea on how to do goodness-of-fit testing, but our method is by no means limited to it.
+Related procedures can be used to test for example, whether a Brownian component or jumps are present in the volatility process and what in general the structure of the jump part is.
+Such problems have been solved for the price process $X$ in recent years (see \cite{JP} for an overview), and in principle the methods are all based on the estimation of plain integrated volatility $\int_0^t \sigma_s^2 \,\mathrm{d}s$ and further quantities, such as truncated versions or bipower variation.
+Using our main results, these concepts can be translated to the stochastic volatility case by using estimators for integrated volatility of volatility instead, but usually with the slower rate of convergence $n^{-1/4}$.

-Finally, the paper is organised as follows: In Section \ref{res} we introduce our estimator and state the two central limit theorems, whereas Section \ref{mc} presents a method for goodness-of-fit testing in stochastic volatility models.
-Some Monte Carlo results can be found in Section \ref{sim}, and as noted before we give a conclusion in Section \ref{conc}.
-Most proofs can be found in the Appendix, which is Section \ref{app}.
+The paper is organised as follows: In Section~\ref{res}, we introduce our estimators and state the central limit theorems, whereas Section~\ref{mc} is on goodness-of-fit testing in stochastic volatility models.
+Some Monte Carlo results can be found in Section~\ref{sim}, followed by some concluding remarks in Section~\ref{conc}.
+An overview on some proofs plus a couple of details can be found in the \hyperref[app]{Appendix}, whereas large parts of them have been relegated to a supplementary article \cite{Vetsup}.